Big Cities and Elder Abuse Concerns

 Onaitis said clients are asked to talk about the good things in their lives.
 Also, they are interrogated as to any problems they have experienced.
-How would they handle the situation now, as opposed to how they handled these cases in the past is the test.
+How they would handle the situation now, as opposed to how they handled these cases in the past, is the test.

 They work on self-esteem building, not just calling the police removing the abuser.
 So then they can come right back in the door, he said.
 A large part of what these agencies provide is practical assistance.